engAhmedHussien-ai/short-horizon-noisy-signal-estimation/README.md

-# Prediction of Noisy Data in Short Time Intervals
+# Short-Horizon Estimation of Noisy Signals in Chaotic Systems

+## Using Cryptocurrency Price Streams as a High-Frequency Sensor Proxy

 This project studies how different modeling choices behave when predicting or estimating signals in **highly noisy, non-stationary environments**, using BTC price data purely as a **proxy for a chaotic sensor signal**.